Zenit Quarz 1x8S-2

 Type: Instrument Hard Case.

-Features: Water and dust resistant, as well as shock absorbing safe case for cameras, tools, instruments, etc. It is of mid size measuring 43 x 38 x 16 cm and weighting 3.2 kg, made of heavy duty black plastic.
+Features: Water and dust resistant, as well as shock absorbing “pelican style” safe case for cameras, tools, instruments, etc. Comes in two sizes and one of each size has been aquired.
+The mid size version (with article number 31-4142) measures 43 x 38 x 16 cm and weighs 3.2 kg, being made of heavy duty black plastic.
+The insides measure 39.5 x 32 x 11.7 cm and carry 4-layer shock-absorbent foam rubber lining inserts, of which two have a precut diced pattern for picking and plucking, making cutout easy to accomodate the equipment.
+The large size version (with article number 40-8470) measures 51 x 41 x 20 cm on the outside and 48.5 x 35.5 x 18.6 cm on the inside, weighting 4.3 kg.
+Whereas the bottom and top packing has a thicker lining compared to the mid-sized instrument case, the two precut lining inserts have the same thickness, giving a couple of centimetres headroom to the edge of the bottom part of the case, although their size is larger to accomodate the volume of the case.
+Both versions share equal features, thus.
 The lid has a rubber packing to keep out the water and humidity.
-The insides measure 39.5 x 32 x 11.7 cm and carry 4-layer shock-absorbent foam lining inserts, of which two have a precut diced pattern for easy cutout to accomodate the equipment.
-The lid and the bottom of the hard case has a lining in the form of small cones which keeps everthing pressed down in place.
+The lid and the bottom of the hard case has a lining in the form of small cones which keeps everything pressed down in place.
 The case lid closes smoothly, tight and secure, and has snap locks for easy locking of the case.
 The corners also have a hole, each prepared for padlocks.
-The case handle is made from some other type of plastic, almost like rubber which creates a distinct pleasant and comfortable feel to the hand while carrying the case; the entire hard case with all of the equipment stored inside gives a quite heavy feel.
+It seems to sport a automatic pressure valve system.
+The case handle is rubberized, distinct from the heavy duty plastic, which creates a pleasant and comfortable feel to the hand while carrying the case; the entire hard case with all of the equipment stored inside gives a quite heavy feel.

-Pros: A perfect case to carry not only the BMPCC chassis with cage, but the Meteor 5-1 lens and attached zoom lever rod, OKS 3-10-1, filters and lens hood, as well as batteries (several of them), battery charger and cables, BMPCC power supply, SDXC flash memory cards, and the Sekonic L-398 light meter.
+Pros: The mid-sized version is a perfect case to carry not only the BMPCC chassis with cage, but the Meteor 5-1 lens and attached zoom lever rod, OKS 3-10-1, filters and lens hood, as well as batteries (several of them), battery charger and cables, BMPCC power supply, SDXC flash memory cards, and the Sekonic L-398 light meter.
+The large version has a size enough to carry my complete camera rig, both for tripod and shoulder, for safe transportation and storage of the Petroff MatteBox and Follow Focus, the POOLi™ S-BASE-2 and D-BASE-2 base plates, with the twin 30 mm aluminum Ø 15 x 60 mm Rods, the SmallRig 1638 Top Handle Cold Shoe Base and Threaded Top Handle, 1622 Rubber Non-slip Handle Grip with 1795 1/4″ D-Ring Fixing Screw, and Long Lens Support with 15mm Rod Clamp, as well as the Krasnogorsk-3 Pistol Grip with telescopic Shoulder Brace and Hand Strap.
 The cutout of the foam lining inserts is easy because of them being perforated in one centimeter cubes; it just takes some pulling with the fingers without the need for a knife.
 Clas Ohlson offers spare foam lining inserts which may come handy in the future if I decide to make some rearrangements.
-The top layer was cut out first so that the camera chassis, lens, filters, zooming rod, charger, power supply, batteries, light meter, and lens hood would easily fit; the lens required some precision cutting to fit the zoom lever at the side of the lens tube.
+The top layer was cut out first so that the camera chassis, lens, filters, zooming rod, charger, power supply, batteries, light meter, and lens hood would easily fit in the mid-sized case; the lens required some precision cutting to fit the zoom lever at the side of the lens tube.
 The M42x1-MTF and Kinor-16SX-2 to MTF adapters from RafCamera is always attached to the lenses, so the cutout accomodates for that.
 The bottom layer was cut out with somewhat more sparse foam cubes to adjust the shapes of the objects, in some cases leave it uncut entirely.
-The entire process was finished in less than an hour.
+With the large-sized case the layers were often plucked with different amounts and sizes as well, to accomodate the forms of the items, such as with the matte box and the follow focus, as well as the top handle and shoulder brace.
+In certain cases parts at the bottom layer were cut to hide an object under the main item that was fitted to the top layer, such as with the two handles where the SmallRig rubber grip is packed underneeth the metal threaded top handle, and the Krasnogorsk-3 hand strap being hidden beneath the telescopic shoulder brace.
+The entire process was finished in less than an hour, in both cases.
 Afterwards, I have made som rearrangements, gluing portions of the foam back with superglue with good results.
 Everything feels robust and well protected.
-The price is very low at $60 but put a brand name on the case and it would have cost twice or thrice as much for equal performance and quality; many reviewers hail it and compare it with much more expensive equivalents.
+The price is very low at $45 and $70 respectively, but put a brand name on the case and it would have cost twice or thrice as much for equal performance and quality; many reviewers hail it and compare it with much more expensive equivalents.

 Cons: Some reviewers report that the foam lining insert cubes easily come off after wear, so I have to be careful not to damage the cutouts when handling the packing and unpacking.
 Some portions have loosened up after continues unpacking and packing, where I have used superglue to mend them back with good results.
 When unpacking larger objects, such as the camera chassis, the top layer lining loosens and wants to come off, which is a bit annoying; one as to push it back in place each time.
 Therefore, I have glued the two layers together with superglue to stabilise the inserts further.